toopster/dsc-module-4-project/README.md

 The Jupyter notebook uses x-ray images of paediatric patients to identify whether or not they have pneumonia.
 The dataset comes from Kermany et al. on <a href="https://data.mendeley.com/datasets/rscbjbr9sj/3" target="_new">Mendeley</a> but, for ease of use, we are using a version of the dataset from <a href="https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia" target="_new">Kaggle</a> which has already been organised into train, test and val subsets.

 **IMPORTANT NOTE:**

 The source images used by the Jupyter notebook have not been included in this GitHub repository and will need to be downloaded and stored in a folder entitled `chest_xray` within the local repository using the folder structure below for the code to run correctly.

 ```
 └── chest_xray

     ├── test
-        # Raw "test" set of x-ray images of paediatric patients organised into two subfolders
+        # Raw "test" set of x-ray images of paediatric patients organised into two
-        of normal and pneumonia.
+        subfolders of normal and pneumonia images.

         ├── NORMAL
         └── PNEUMONIA

     ├── train
-        # Raw "training" set of x-ray images of paediatric patients organised into two subfolders
+        # Raw "training" set of x-ray images of paediatric patients organised into two
-        f normal and pneumonia.
+        subfolders of normal and pneumonia images.

         ├── NORMAL
         └── PNEUMONIA

     └── val
-        # Raw "validation" set of x-ray images of paediatric patients organised into two subfolders
+        # Raw "validation" set of x-ray images of paediatric patients organised into two
-        of normal and pneumonia.
+        subfolders of normal and pneumonia images.
         ├── NORMAL
         └── PNEUMONIA
 ```